beckybeauchamp1/dndr/README.md

 Wouldn't it be so great if there was an app where you can create/share your "campaign" (a.k.a. your group's instance of a D&D game) and create/share your characters all in one spot?
 Well now there is with **d&dr**!

 **Technologies Used:**
+* Ruby on Rails
+* Faker Gem
+* PostgreSQL, ActiveRecord
-* Ruby on Rails, Faker Gem, HTML, CSS, Bootstrap, and a little JavaScript/jQuery.
+* HTML, CSS, Bootstrap
+* A little JavaScript/jQuery
+* Heroku

 **Approach Taken:**
 * I started off with creating an Entity-Relationship-Diagram (ERD) to layout the relationships between my app components.
 I created bronze, silver, and gold goals, which are color coded in my ERD.
 I also created some basic wireframes to have an idea of how I wanted the app to look.